Ridge Point High School: Academics

 Ridge Point offers more than 20 AP courses and six dual credit classes to allow its students to potentially earn college credit while attending high school.

-Additionally, its Academic Decathlon team has placed in the top 25 in Texas in three different years (2016, 2019 and 2021) and the school produced the World Scholar's Cup global round champions in 2019 in competition held in The Hague, Netherlands.
+Additionally, its Academic Decathlon team has produced six individual state champions and placed in the top 25 in Texas in three different years (2016, 2019 and 2021).
+The school also produced the World Scholar's Cup global round champions in 2019 in competition held in The Hague, Netherlands.